spdx/spdx-spec/chapters/file-information.md

 This field is deprecated since SPDX 2.0 in favor of using Clause [11](relationships-between-SPDX-elements.md) which provides more granularity about relationships.

-**Description**
+### 8.16.1 Description

 The field provides a place for the SPDX file creator to record a list of other files (referenceable within this SPDX file) which the file is a derivative of and/or depends on for the build (e.g., source file or build script for a binary program or library).
 The list of files might not necessarily represent the list of all file dependencies, but possibly the ones that impact the licensing and/or might be needed as part of the file distribution obligation.

-**Intent**

-Here, the intent is to provide the recipient of the SPDX file with file dependency information based on the build system that created the file.
-These other files might impact the licensing of the file and/or might be required to satisfy the distribution obligation of the file (e.g., source files subject to a copyleft license).

-**Metadata**

 The metadata for the file dependencies field is shown in Table 51.

 Table 51 — Metadata for the file dependencies field